kefrenkennedy/do_it_typescrit/README.md

 - `PATCH /dashboard/task/complete/:taskId`: Mark task as completed

 Almost all routes require authentication.
 The JWT accessToken is generated when the user is created or logs in and can be accessed in the response.

-Thank you for checking out my Do_it app! 🙌
+Checkout the postman's collection on the backend folder to see the tests!
+(Do_It.postman_collection.json) Thank you for checking out my Do_it app! 🙌

 Project made by me, Kefren Vasconcelos